Soviet Central Asia: Uzbekistan

 The city of Tashkent began to industrialize in the 1920s and 1930s, but industry increased tremendously during World War II, with the relocation of factories from western Russia to preserve the Soviet industrial capacity from the hostile invading Nazis.
 The Russian population increased dramatically as well, with evacuees from the war zones increasing the population to well over a million.
 (The Russian community would eventually comprise more than half of the total residents of Tashkent by the 1980s.)
 On 26 April 1966, Tashkent was destroyed by an earthquake and over 300,000 were left homeless.
 At the time of the collapse of the Soviet Union in 1991, Tashkent was the fourth largest Soviet city and a major center of learning in the fields of science and engineering.

 As the nation's capital, Tashkent is still a fairly prosperous city and the capital of Uzbekistan and has a population of the city in 2006 was 2.1 million.
 The city has been the target of several terrorist acts since gaining independence.
 These have been attributed by the Uzbek the government to Islamic insurgents aided by the Afghan Taliban.

 Samarkand is one of the oldest inhabited cities in the world, prospering from its location on the trade route between China and Europe (Silk Road).
 In 1370, Timur the Lame, or Tamerlane, decided to make Samarkand the capital of his empire, which extended from India to Turkey.
-Despite its status as the second city of Uzbekistan, the majority of the city's inhabitants are Persian-speaking Tajiks.
-The city a became rich trading center as a major capital of the Silk Road between China and the West.
+Despite its status as the second largest city of Uzbekistan, the majority of the city's inhabitants are Persian-speaking Tajiks.
+The city became a rich trading center as a major capital of the Silk Road between China and the West.
 The Timurid dynasty's extensive building in Samarkand produced monuments that rank amongst some of the most striking in the Islamic world.